gracethorn/gracesblog/Week 13 Lab.md

 - add ability to press << to 0 & >> to 10 to 180

 Makes sense to use *branch here* while experimenting

+## Go Over in Class

+volitile- this is a veriable that gets invloved in the interrupt

+interrupt- fuction triggered when something happens

+- ex:"if signal on arduino changes, triggers functions", pin change interrupt
+- timer interrupt- every so often gets triggered
+- work during delays

+asiliscope shows power over time

+hex numbers- ex: #102 < decimal, 66 < hex. color numbers RGB are hex numbers

+operators: and, or, not (!)

+ledState = !ledState; (toggle LED)